About Cade Spenker

 Early Years

-My interest in personal finance began during those years and grew into a calling to help others build strong financial foundations rooted in stewardship and generosity.
-I started my career at a credit union, working alongside a team of advisors, and today I serve with a faith-based company where I see myself for the long term because its values align so closely with my own.
+I was born and raised in Longview, Washington, where I continue to live and serve my community.
+My passion for personal finance began early and has grown into a calling to help others build strong, values-based financial futures.
+I began my career at a local credit union, working closely with a team of advisors and gaining experience in the industry.
+Then I found Thrivent, an organization whose faith-based mission and commitment to serving others deeply resonate with my own beliefs.
+I see myself building a future with Thrivent because its purpose-driven approach aligns closely with both my faith and professional values.
 I went on to earn my bachelor’s degree in finance from Franklin University and continue working toward professional designations to strengthen my knowledge and better serve the families I work with.

 Family and Life